selvaraj-sembulingam/ERA-V1/Assignments/S5/README.md

 * Run the notebook cells sequentially to load the dataset, define the model, train the model, and evaluate its performance.

 ## Acknowledgments
 The MNIST dataset was originally created by Yann LeCun, Corinna Cortes, and Christopher J.C.
 Burges.
 More information about the dataset can be found at http://yann.lecun.com/exdb/mnist/.
+The dataset is made available under a Creative Commons Attribution-Share Alike 3.0 license.